byrokrat/banking/README.md

 ## Usage

-The main entry point of the library is the [AccountFactory](/src/AccountFactory.php) that is used to create valid [AccountNumber](/src/AccountNumber.php) objects.
+The main entry point is the [AccountFactory](/src/AccountFactoryInterface.php) that is used to create [AccountNumber](/src/AccountNumber.php) objects.

 <!--
     @example factory